 Primary library support is provided by the Cleveland Clinic Alumni Library

 .
 Library staff are eager to help students to effectively use library resources and services.
 Students have access to numerous electronic resources including electronic books, electronic journals and databases, in both medical and non-medical subjects.
+Reserved books maybe checked out over night when the library is closed.

 The library offers comfortable seating as well as numerous study carrels with power and network drops.
 Four study rooms are reserved for CCLCM and are available for walk-in student use unless otherwise reserved for CCLCM groups.
 A number of additional rooms (seating two to four people) are available on a first-come, first-served basis.